A Guide To Cold-Water Swimming

 Diving headfirst into icy water may sound like a nightmare to some – but for others, it’s transformative.
 Cold-water swimming isn’t new – in fact, its origins date back to Roman times, when people would gather in circular cold baths called frigidariums.
 Victorian doctors, meanwhile, would prescribe cold baths to patients suffering with bruises or hysteria.

 Yet the practice has soared in popularity in recent years, with a big surge in the pandemic era as Brits surrendered to the UK’s chilly waters in lieu of sunny trips abroad.
-It’s also set to become safer, with Environment Minister Rebecca Pow recently announcing that rivers, lakes and the sea will be monitored year-round as a response to the surge in swimmers.
+It’s also set to become safer, with Environment Minister Rebecca Pow announcing during her tenure that rivers, lakes and the sea will be monitored year-round as a response to the surge in swimmers.

 Extreme athlete Wim Hof is the movement’s leader – but its followers are wide-ranging, with everyone from Joe Wicks to David Cameron hopping aboard the trend.
-Even the Beckhams are getting involved, having recently got the go-ahead to construct a wild lake at their Cotswolds home.
+Even the Beckhams are getting involved, having constructed a wild lake at their Cotswolds home.
 Cold-water swimming evangelists claim it can help with everything from a broken heart to anxiety – but what does the science say?

 Studies have shown both physical and mental benefits.
 On the physical side, the main draw is improved immune health: a joint report by the University of Portsmouth and Royal Sussex County Hospital, for instance, cited studies that found cold-water swimmers suffered fewer, shorter and less severe infections.
 A study from Finland, meanwhile, demonstrated that cold showering for between 15 and 60 seconds can help reduce your chances of getting a cold or flu.